 Both are available online.
 They are also available in-person occasionally, for those living or visiting the San Francisco Bay Area or the New England coast between Boston and Portland, Maine.

-Visit these links to learn more about Good Work Guidance™ or Good Business Advice™ specifically:
+Visit these links to learn more about my proprietary coaching and consulting services, specifically:

 Visit these links to learn more about the full range of my coaching and consulting services: